 In the rest of this article, we will look at each of these options in more detail.
 We will follow step-by-step instructions for each of the options to help get you started finding studs in your RV today.

-1. Request a Frame Detail
+1. Request a Frame Detail of your RV

 To have a better visual understanding of your RV, you can check out its frame detail, which is a drawing that looks like a blueprint, showing where the frames are located inside your vehicle.
 You can contact the manufacturer and request the frame detail for your particular RV.